Machel Millwood: Professional

 In the summer of 2005 Millwood spent the summer with the Atlanta Silverbacks of the USL First Division, spending the next two seasons with the Silverbacks scoring 6 goals and adding 7 assists.
 On 28 May 2009, he signed for Crystal Palace Baltimore of the USL Second Division.

 It was announced on 14 November 2013 that Millwood had joined the Syracuse Silver Knights, joining former teammate and now coach in Syracuse, Tommy Tanner.
 Millwood was named MISL player of the week for the 14th week of the MISL 2013–2014 season on Tuesday, 18 February 2014, and is considered one of the most skilled players in the MISL.

 International

 Millwood has seen playing time with Jamaica's U-17 National Team, but has never been called up at senior level.

+Coaching

+In 2013, Millwood joined the staff of his alma mater, Prince George's Community College.
+Millwood was elevated to head coach in 2015.